 As you see from the picture above this created an “x” on the end of the individual piece of pallet wood.

-And then it was my turn to help… I knew this project was taking longer than expected.
+Then it was my turn to help… I knew this project was taking longer than expected.
 Mr. Woodsy cut a few as a template for me to use as I traced the points.
 I put my gloves on and got to work marking each and every piece of wood.

 Mr. Woodsy cut all the pieces of wood at a 45 degree angle, then flipped the saw and cut the other 45 degree angle; creating a point.

 He used a 1″ X 4″ x 6′ for the fence panels, making sure to measure and create an equal distance from the top board to the bottom board.
-Then space out the pallets on top to create you spooky fence look.

 Using a nail gun, at every connection, put a couple of nails to insure stability in your fence.

 On the ends of every other fence section Mr. Woodsy had a vertical panel over hang the horizontal boards, so it will receive the next panel and look like one smooth continuous fence.
+Pictured behind the fence are our spooky trees!

-I had asked Mr. Woodsy to keep all the fence spikes short enough to keep in the attict.
-He insisted we have some tall and some short.
-Once he made his first fence I asked him to do a “attic check” to make sure we would be able to store these away for years to come.
 Sure enough (I was right) these fences were not going to be able to fit in the attic.
 Even after knowing this he insisted we would have them long this year and then when it was time to store them in the attic he would cut the tall ones to size.
 Needless to say we have the best neighbor ever and she stored them for us in her garage!

 This is what the backs of the fence looks like.
 Mr. Woodsy numbered each piece so that you can put them together like a puzzle.